dmattox10/pw/README.md

 - Uses conditional rendering via both inline and HOC methods.
 - Passes props around through both prop-drilling and Context Provider
 - No clever one-liners.
+- Seriously that useApi hook is the most terse code I've written to date.
 - Consistent use of named exports.
 - Hire me.

 ### About:
 Tasked with finding and communicating with any free (open) API, I found one for checking passwords.